surniaulula/wpsso-ratings-and-reviews/readme.txt

 WC Tested Up To: 3.3.4
 Stable Tag: 1.3.2

-WPSSO Core add-on to add ratings and reviews for WordPress comments with Aggregate Rating meta tags, and optional Schema Review markup.
+WPSSO Core add-on to provide ratings and reviews for WordPress comments with Aggregate Rating meta tags, and optional Schema Review markup.

 == Description ==

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-ratings-and-reviews/assets/icon-256x256.png">

-**WPSSO Core add-on to add ratings and reviews for WordPress comments with aggregate rating meta tags, and optional Schema Review markup.**
+**WPSSO Core add-on to provide ratings and reviews for WordPress comments with aggregate rating meta tags, and optional Schema Review markup.**

 Extends the WordPress comment system with ratings and reviews &mdash; star ratings and reviews can be enabled / disabled by post type and/or individual posts, new reviews are correctly labeled as "reviews" (not "comments"), a rating can be required before reviews are accepted, replies to reviews are properly labeled as "replies", and colors of star ratings can be customized from the settings page.